 If you’re like most people, you don’t pay much attention to your hot water system.
-But you really should keep an eye on this vital part of your house, as it is relied upon every single day.
-You should also do the required hot water system maintenance of your particular system, including checking the very important relief valve every six months.
+But you really should keep an eye on this vital part of your house, as it’s relied upon every single day.
+You should also do the required hot water system maintenance of your particular system, including checking the very important relief valve, every six months.
 On one of these regular checks, you might notice something alarming: your hot water system leaking.

 You may have discovered a leak inspecting your system or investigating a plumbing problem like low hot water pressure.
-In any case, you need to know what to do next.
-In this article, we want to layout in 4 simple steps what to do if you do find yourself with a leaking hot water system.
+In any case, you need to know what to do whilst waiting for a licensed plumber to arrive.

 While it’s true that even a small leak can be a big problem, there is rarely the need to panic.
 With a bit of luck, a hot water leak is probably covered by a manufacturer’s warranty of up to 10 years.

 Is your hot water service leaking?
 Step two is identifying where that water is coming from.
 It might be the pipes attached to the system, the tank itself, or a different source altogether.
 If it’s the latter, you have a different problem.
 If it’s the hot water leaking, move on to step 3.

 It might be tempting to either get out a spanner or call the plumber at this point.
-But err on the side of safety and go and turn your water off at the mains.
-And to be doubly safe, cut the supply of power to your leaking hot water system as well.
+But please be safe and turn your water off at the mains and remember to turn off the power.

 While you’re waiting for your local plumber, let’s explore some of the things that might have gone wrong to cause a leak in hot water systems and how to identify the leak.